Q. What is the purpose of this section in a nutshell ?

 So, in summation, be mindful of the simple rules and guideline of prose for formatting dialogue, and always make Dazzling dynamic Successful Dialogue Work Harder.

-The Dialectic of Socrates is an ancient and renowned yet enduring and highly efficacious polemical and Epistemological Methodological reasoning and error checking tool and method of investigating problems through controversy, dialogue discussions, definition, observation, analysis and abstract discovery of generalization, embracing valuable Intellectual Traits and dimensions of critical thinking, an open exchange, preferably among frank and trusting equals, a step by step cross-examination technique/procedure, as in strictly the legitimate modified form of Ad Hominem, of questioning assertions or inviting question, in order thereby to draw out inherent contradictions or inconsistencies and midwife, bring to light, self knowledge, starting with Geometry or anything else, but principally in matters of ethical principle and character growth, to recognize contradictions between values one avows and the choices one freely makes and perhaps empowerment to improve.
+The Dialectic of Socrates is an ancient and renowned yet enduring and highly efficacious polemical and Epistemological Methodological reasoning and error checking tool and method of investigating problems through controversy, dialogue discussions, definition, observation, analysis and abstract discovery of generalization, embracing valuable Intellectual Traits and dimensions of critical thinking, an open exchange, preferably among frank and trusting equals, a step by step cross-examination technique/procedure, of imminent critique (the legitimate modified form of Ad Hominem) checking for validity of internal consistency, of questioning assertions or inviting question, in order thereby to draw out inherent contradictions or inconsistencies and midwife, bring to light, self knowledge, starting with Geometry or anything else, but principally in matters of moral principle and character growth, to recognize contradictions between values one avows and the choices one freely makes and perhaps empowerment to improve.

 Drama requires characters each with whatever their own motivating stake in the issues, decisions, dire yet at all free choices to make and the looming consequences thereof in their lives.
 And, to build tension and maintain interest and exploit every Technique of Suspense plotting, all attempts to back out must deteriorate and fail, but without such glaring plot holes as blithely overlooked or ignored obvious opportunities, or in an argument, begged questions or handy rebuttals blithely passed by.